krolow/cv/cv/cv-vinicius-krolow.md

 Working with several different techonologies for different kind of projects.

-Mainly acting at parking software business working with:
+Mainly acting at parking software business working using:

 * CakePHP
 * Node.js
+* Express
+* Compoundb
+* Titanium
 * Angular
 * Bootstrap
 * Firebase

-A part of that developing applications in:
+A part of that developing, parking applications, i have been developing applications in:

-* Symphony
+* Symphony 2
+* Express
-* Rails
+* Rails 4
 * Emberjs
-* Phonegap
+* Phonegap / Ionic

 ####Software Engineer - Conrad Caine GmbH (September 2013 - February 2014)